-The Productivity®Open is an Industrial Arduino compatible control platform.
-This new take on the Arduino platform makes it possible to use the versatile open-source Arduino technology in the Industrial environment.
+The Productivity®Open is an Industrial Open-source Controller (Arduino-compatible) platform.
+This new take on the Arduino-compatible platform makes it possible to use the versatile open-source Arduino technology in the Industrial environment.

-The Industrial Arduino Compatible Platform Productivity Open has a graphical-based programming option called Productivity Blocks.
+The Productivity Open Industrial Open-source Controller (Arduino-compatible) has a graphical-based programming option called Productivity Blocks.
 If programming Arduino by structured text is not your thing, Productivity Blocks will convert what you have on the screen to a functioning sketch.

 In this video, we will show how to how to get started with the Productivity Open and begin your first sketch through the Productivity Blocks graphical-based programming environment.

 Productivity Open Library Information:

 See more videos on the Productivity Open Industrial Arduino platform:

 The Arduino-compatible ProductivityOpen Controller from AutomationDirect is cULus listed, CE approved and backed by a two-year warranty.